json-api/json-api/format/index.md

 Accept: application/vnd.api+json
 ```

-> Note: Because compound documents require full linkage, intermediate
+> Note: Because [compound documents][compound document] require full linkage,
-resources in a multi-part path must be returned along with the leaf nodes.
+intermediate resources in a multi-part path must be returned along with the leaf
+nodes.
 For example, a response to a request for `comments.author` should
-automatically include `comments` as well as the `author` of each of those
+include `comments` as well as the `author` of each of those `comments`.
-`comments`.

 > Note: A server may choose to expose a deeply nested relationship such as
 `comments.author` as a direct relationship with an alias such as